open-mmlab/mmdetection/docs/tutorials/customize_dataset.md

 - `categories`: contains the list of categories names and their ID.

 After the data pre-processing, there are two steps for users to train the customized new dataset with existing format (e.g. COCO format):
-1. modify the config file for using the new dataset.
+1. modify the config file for using the customized dataset.
-2. check the annotations of the new dataset.
+2. Check the annotations of the customized dataset.

 Here we give an example to show the above two steps, which uses a customized dataset of 5 classes with COCO format to train an existing Retinanet R50 FPN detector.

-#### Modify the config file for using the new dataset
+#### 1. Modify the config file for using the customized dataset.
 There are two aspects involved in the modification of config file:
 1. The `data` field.
 Specifically, you need to explicitly add the `classes` fields in `data.train`, `data.val` and `data.test`.
 2. The `num_classes` field in the `model` part.
 Explicitly over-write all the `num_classes` from default value (e.g. 80 in COCO) to your classes number.